qqswdxg/clean-data-project/CodeBook.md

-The project.R script performs the data preparation and then followed by the 5 steps.
+The run_analysis.R script performs the data preparation and then followed by the 5 steps.
 Download the dataset
 Dataset downloaded and extracted under the folder called UCI HAR Dataset